Sailias/bitcoin_payable/README.md

 ### Update payments with the current price of BTC or BCH based on your currency

-BitcoinPayable also supports local currency conversions and BTC or BCH exchange rates.
+BitcoinPayable also supports any currency conversions for BTC or BCH exchange rates.

-The `process_prices` rake task connects to api.bitcoinaverage.com to get the 24 hour weighted average of BTC or BCH for your specified currency.
+The `process_prices` rake task connects to api.bitcoinaverage.com to get the 24 hour weighted average of BTC or BCH for the specified currency of the payment.
 It then updates all payments that haven't received an update in the last 30 minutes with the new value owing in BTC or BCH.
 This *honors* the price of a payment for 30 minutes at a time.

 * Update the exchange rate of the crypto and fiat set to default `rake bitcoin_payable:process_prices`

 * Update the BCH/USD rate `rake bitcoin_payable:process_prices["BCH","USD"]`
-* Update the BTC/EUR rate `rake bitcoin_payable:process_prices["BCH","USD"]`
+* Update the BTC/EUR rate `rake bitcoin_payable:process_prices["BCH","EUR"]`

-* You can run `rake bitcoin_payable:update_rates_for_all_pairs` and the gem will check every fiat and crypto that is used in your payments and conversion history and will update to the currency rate, cleaning the old rates.
+* You can run `rake bitcoin_payable:update_rates_for_all_pairs` and the gem will check every fiat and crypto that is used in your payments and conversion history and will update to the currency rate, cleaning the old rates that are older than one month.

-#### Bootstraping a new currency
+##### Bootstraping a new currency
 The gem will automatically create the conversion rate for a currency if it doesn't exist in the conversion table at the time of creating a payment.
 You can add a payment for any currency at any time without worrying of not having the conversion created.

 ### Processing payments